richchapler/AzureSolutionsDocumentation/docs/wip/Data_Enrichment_OpenAI_AmbiguousDataHandling.md

 * "Given what we know about our source data, it seems like OpenAI should be responding better to certain prompts"

 ## Proposed Solution
-* Create Index: import data into an AI Search Index from a SQL AdventureWorks sample data
+* Stage Resources: create AI Search Index and Open AI Deployment
 * Test Prompt / Response: Lorem
 * Implement Enhancements: Lorem